hashicorp/terraform-provider-azurerm/website/docs/r/virtual_desktop_host_pool.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 60 minutes) Used when creating the Virtual Desktop Application Group.
+* `create` - (Defaults to 60 minutes) Used when creating the Virtual Desktop Host Pool.
-* `update` - (Defaults to 60 minutes) Used when updating the Virtual Desktop Application Group.
+* `update` - (Defaults to 60 minutes) Used when updating the Virtual Desktop Host Pool.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Virtual Desktop Application Group.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Virtual Desktop Host Pool.
-* `delete` - (Defaults to 60 minutes) Used when deleting the Virtual Desktop Application Group.
+* `delete` - (Defaults to 60 minutes) Used when deleting the Virtual Desktop Host Pool.

 ## Import